thanhnhu/GiveAndTake/README.md

 Live at: http://give.vfriends.info

-You may have to click [here](http://give.vfriends.info/docs) first to activate the API (because of the free hosting)

 # With Django Vue Template

 This template is a minimal example for an application using Vue and Django.